psievinen/test-tool-demo/README.md

 ## How To run the tests

-1. Cypress CLI use command `npm run cypress:run`.
+1. Cypress CLI: use command `npm run cypress:run`.
-2. Cypress GUI use command `npm run cypress:open`. and follow the E2E test instructions
+2. Cypress GUI: use command `npm run cypress:open`. and follow the E2E test instructions